neomaxzero/blog/src/posts/2021/positive-team-vibe-shoutouts.md

 date: '2021-11-27'
 topic: 'Feedback'
 tags: ['dev-thoughts', 'culture', 'feedback']
-description: 'Giving and receiving shoutouts regularly is something I'm experiencing more often since I joined WeTransfer.
+description: 'Giving and receiving shoutouts regularly is something I am experiencing more often since I joined WeTransfer.
 I noticed the difference to other companies I was is sutil but the impact it had in me is big'
 language: 'en'
 ---